Goamaral/gatekeeper/README.md

 2. Client calls /login with wallet address and signed challenge
 3. Server verifies signed challenge was signed by wallet address
 4. Server generates jwt and sends it to the client

+## Languages
+- JavaScript
+- More in the future...

+## SDKs and Examples
+All the SDKs have a corresponding example.
+All examples use the same frontend with a JWT cookie for authentication.
+To run each example, enter the corresponding example, install dependencies

+### How to run example?
+- Go to the example
+- Install dependencies
+- Run bin/start script

+### Examples
+- Node.js -> examples/node
+- Express.js -> examples/express